opengovsg/opendoc-state-courts-practice-directions/Appendices.md

 (\**delete as appropriate*)

-## Appendix B - Guidelines for Court Dispute Resolution for Non-Injury Motor Accident Claims and Personal Injury Claims
+## Appendix B: Guidelines for Court Dispute Resolution for Non-Injury Motor Accident Claims and Personal Injury Claims

 **1. Introduction**